na-stewart/sanic-security/README.md

     app.run(host='0.0.0.0', port=8000, debug=True)
 ```

-Most request bodies should be sent as `form-data`.
+All request bodies should be sent as `form-data`.
 For my below examples, I use my own custom json method:

 ```python
 from sanic.response import json as sanic_json